The jira:entityProperty module requests that fields of an entity property are indexed by Jira to make the fields available to query in JQL.

 1 2modules: jira:entityProperty: - key: "user-property" entityType: "user" propertyKey: user-stats values: - path: comments type: number searchAlias: commentCount - key: "project-property" entityType: "project" propertyKey: project-stats values: - path: pages type: number searchAlias: pagesCount

-In a JQL search, you access these properties using a prefix.
+In a JQL search, you access user and project properties using a prefix that corresponds to a JQL user or

 Rate this page: